 Advisers to the British company have spoken to potential suitors including Siemens and General Electric Co.
-(GE) about a sale of some or all of its operations since Emerson’s approach, people familiar with the talks said.
+(GE:US) about a sale of some or all of its operations since Emerson’s approach, people familiar with the talks said.

 To contact the reporter on this story: Andrew Noel in London at email@example.com